petermiles/Hosting-React-Digital-Ocean/README.md

 * The swapfile will only be in use till the droplet restarts.
 * You can turn off the swapfile by using ```swapoff /swapfile``` After you run your grunt gulp or webpack commands
-* If you want to make it so the dorplet loads with the swapfile one
+* If you want to make it so the droplet loads with the swapfile one
 * `nano /etc/fstab`. add the following to the bottom:
   `/swapfile   none    swap    sw    0   0`
 * We can also tell the server to use the swap file less frequently by lowering the swapiness